• Home

 "Flora and fauna take center stage in award-winning Central Montana writer Corrie Williamson's third book of poetry."

-Will Briggs Editor, Central Montana Poet Explores Natural World in New Book, Lewistown News
+Will Briggs, Editor, Central Montana Poet Explores Natural World in New Book, Lewistown News

 "Williamson’s Your Mother’s Bear Gun is a journey of landscape and memory, of finding the glitter among the broken landscapes of our lives.
 It is a guide on creating beauty and safety despite a world that could and often does harm because, as Williamson writes in 'Adaptation,' 'that’s how you veer to live.'"
 Amanda Auchter, Rhino Poetry